Troubleshooting SOAP Problems in InterSystems IRIS

-If you have downloaded the WSDL to a file, this relative reference cannot work.
-In this case, you must also download the referenced document and edit the WSDL to use its new location.
+If you downloaded the WSDL to a file, you cannot use relative references.
+Instead, you must also download the referenced document and edit the WSDL to point to its new location.

 Note that an invalid WSDL document can be a valid XML document, so using a pure XML tool to validate the WSDL is not a sufficient test.
 Some third-party WSDL validation tools are available, and you can also examine the WSDL directly, using information returned by the SOAP wizard.